mah0001/metadata-editor-docs-v2/quick_start_document.md

 - ***Generate a PDF version of the metadata***

   A PDF verion of the metadata can be automatically created.
-Select **PDF documentation** then click on GENERATE PDF.
-When the PDF is generated, click on DOWNLOAD PDF.
+Select *PDF documentation* then click on `GENERATE PDF`.
+When the PDF is generated, click on `DOWNLOAD PDF`.
 You will obtain a bookmarked PDF file with all entered metadata.

   ![image](img/ME_UG_v1-0-0_quick_start_document_exported_to_PDF.png)

 - ***Publish metadata in a NADA catalog***

   If you have a NADA catalog and the credentials to publish content in it, you can also "Publish to NADA".
-Select a configured NADA catalog, select the options as shown in the screenshot below, and click PUBLISH.
+Select a configured NADA catalog, select the options as shown in the screenshot below, and click `PUBLISH`.

   ![image](img/ME_UG_v1-0-0_quick_start_document_action_export_to_NADA.png)